 - Special external disk arrays that support very fast access from all of the physical servers in the cluster (as opposed to using inexpensive local storage)

 - Very fast and reliable enterprise-grade hard drives

 - Several extra “hot spare” hard drives

-- Use of small RAID arrays to maximize the speed of RAID rebuilds and to minimize the chance to multiple hard drive failure…. though at the cost of more drives needed.
+- Use of many small RAID arrays to maximize the speed of RAID rebuilds and to minimize the chance to multiple hard drive failure…. though at the cost of more drives needed

 - Redundant network and storage interfaces to prevent issues due to hardware failure at that level

-As a result, Enterprise Class servers and disk space costs more than our Business Class servers.
-Customers can decide for themselves how important ultra-reliability is and if they are willing to pay extra for it … or if cost is more important and they are happy with all of LuxSci services on a less expensive, less reliable server.
+As a result, use of the Enterprise Class environment costs more than our Business Class environment.
+Customers can decide for themselves how important ultra-reliability is and if they are willing to pay extra for it … or if cost is more important and they are happy with using all of LuxSci services on a less expensive, less reliable server.

 For those who want the “next level” beyond Enterprise, LuxSci can setup infrastructure options that span data centers.
 What is your level of risk?